-The goal for all teachers and students should be complete independence in the program, so that students who are blind can access the computer in much the same way as their peers do.
-For students just getting started, begin with a very basic subset of commands, like listening to, and navigating within, a short story that's already on screen.
-Staying a step or two ahead of your student can helps them pick up new skills without some of the frustration that comes with trial and error.
+The goal for all teachers and students should be complete independence in VoiceOver, so that students who have visual impairments can access the computer in much the same way as their peers do.
+For students just getting started, begin with a very basic subset of commands, like listening to, and navigating within, a short story that's already on-screen.
+Staying a step or two ahead of your students can help them pick up new skills without some of the frustration that comes with trial and error.

-As you encourage your students towards fluency, independence, and equity with their peers, give support by working with them to customize some of the navigation commands and preferences.
+As you encourage your students toward fluency, independence, and equity with peers, give support by working with them to customize some of the navigation commands and preferences.
 Encourage kids to learn one or two new commands a day until they're proficient enough to want to progress faster, eventually learning new commands on their own.Continue reading Show less

-VoiceOver enables a student with a severe vision disability or blindness to use a Macintosh computer and most of the applications that run on it.
+VoiceOver enables a student with a severe visual impairment or blindness to use a Mac computer and most of the applications that run on it.
 As a screen reader, VoiceOver "talks" to the user, interpreting links, icons, menus, and other content that appears on the screen.
 It can also be used with refreshable Braille displays.